wwitzke/GettingAndCleaningDataAssignment/README.md

 ### Overview

+This section describes required libraries that must be installed before the analysis can be run, as well as options that can be changed.

 All global options that can be (relatively) safely modified are found in "globals.R".
 If you need to change minor aspects of behavior for this program (such as where data is stored on your system or how files are downloaded or